opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/cybersource/iFrame/README.md

 * Reversals
 * Reauthorization of saved payment

-In summary: to import the[Cybersource iFrame Postman Collection](iFrame-CAPTURE_PER_SHIPMENT-OPF_Environment_Configuration.json) this page will guide you through the following steps:
+In summary: to import the [Cybersource iFrame Postman Collection](iFrame-CAPTURE_PER_SHIPMENT-OPF_Environment_Configuration.json) this page will guide you through the following steps:

-a) Create Your Stripe Test Account.
+a) Create Your Cybersource Test Account.

 b) Create a Merchant Account Group in OPF Workbench.

-c) Set up Your Stripe Test Account to work with OPF.
+c) Set up Your Cybersource Test Account to work with OPF.

-d) Prepare the Postman Environment file so the collection can be imported with all your OPF Tenant and Stripe Test Account unique values.
+d) Prepare the Postman Environment file so the collection can be imported with all your OPF Tenant and Cybersource Test Account unique values.

 ## Create a Cybersource Account ##
 You can sign up for a free Cybersource Test Account at https://ebctest.cybersource.com/ebc2.